pulp/pulp-cli/README.md

 ## Contributing

+### Code conventions
 `pulp-cli` comes with python type annotations and black code formatting.
 To verify your code please run `black`, `flake8`, `shellcheck`, and `mypy`.

+### Compatibility
+This cli for Pulp 3 will be versioned indedendently of any version of the server components.
+It is supposed to be able to communicate with different combinations of server component versions at the same time.
+So it might be needed to guard certain features / workaround by the available server plugin version.